 Through its various divisions, centers, and branches, NICHD supports and maintains several valuable research projects, databases, and banks that are useful to neuroscientists and researchers.
 Some of these resources include:

 - Cincinnati Magnetic Resonance Imaging of Neurodevelopment (C-Mind) Project

-This project aims to create standardized methods for recruiting, scanning, and processing data using functional magnetic resonance imaging (fMRI) coupled with arterial spin labeling perfusion and to investigate language development and attention brain processes of typically developing children using task fMRI.
-Software, manuals, raw and processed data will be available to the scientific community.
-The C-Mind Project is led by the Pediatric Neuroimaging Research Consortium at Cincinnati Children's Hospital Medical Center, in collaboration with the laboratory of Neuroimaging at the University of California, Los Angeles.
+This project aimed to create standardized methods for recruiting, scanning, and processing data using functional magnetic resonance imaging (fMRI) coupled with arterial spin labeling perfusion and to investigate language development and attention brain processes of typically developing children using task fMRI.
+General information, experiments, data, publications, and associated studies are now stored within the National Institute of Mental Health Data Archive.
+The C-Mind Project was led by the Pediatric Neuroimaging Research Consortium at Cincinnati Children's Hospital Medical Center, in collaboration with the laboratory of Neuroimaging at the University of California, Los Angeles.

 - Data and Specimen Hub (DASH)

 This centralized resource allows researchers to store and access de-identified data from NICHD-funded research studies for secondary research use.

 EchinoBase is designed to present the results of the genome sequencing project for the purple sea urchin.
 The sequences and annotations emerging from this effort are organized in a database that provides the research community access to those data not normally presented through National Center for Biotechnology Information and other large databases.